A small picturesque village in the Chilterns famous for the deeds of its long time owner, and the notorious hellfire caves.

 Around the back is the church, which is closed normally, but apparently open on Sundays and sometimes they open up the church tower to climb up for the ever so slightly more elevated views.

 The Dashwood family used to own the village, but put it up for sale following the Wall Street Crash, and it was bought by the Royal Society of Arts to preserve ancient cottages — and in 1934, handed over to the National Trust.

-Ignoring the very busy main road that runs right though the middle of it, you have an utterly delightful old village straight out of a period TV drama.
-Old Tudor buildings lean over showing their age, grand Georgian coaching inns stand proud, and there’s lots of narrow alleys and spaces to explore.
+Ignoring the very busy main road that runs right through the middle of it, you have an utterly delightful old village straight out of a period TV drama.
+Old Tudor buildings lean over showing their age, grand Georgian coaching inns stand proud, and there are lots of narrow alleys and spaces to explore.

 St Paul’s Church